-- Prior approval must be obtained; the person or group wishing to visit shall contact the superintendent. - All visitors must report to the Health Office and sign in to receive a visitor pass. - Parents are encouraged to make appointments to visit teachers, school nurse, school psychologist and other school personnel. - When school is not in session, the public may use the school fields, tennis courts, and playground during daylight hours.
-The Fitness Center is open from 3:00 p.m. until 9:00 p.m. on days when school is in session. - Non-school related groups wishing to use school facilities must complete a facilities use request form available in the main office.
+- Prior approval must be obtained; the person or group wishing to visit shall contact the superintendent. - All visitors must report to the Health Office and sign in to receive a visitor pass. - Parents are encouraged to make appointments to visit teachers, school nurse, school psychologist and other school personnel. - Non-school related groups wishing to use school facilities must complete a facilities use request form available in the main office.